A method for generating realistic correlation matrices: Recipes

 \subsection{Extensions}

-Before proceeding, let us remark that our general Algorithm \ref{AlgorithmMain}, which can be found in Subsection \ref{SubsectionBasic} of Appendix \ref{Appendix}, is applicable to any given positive definite correlation matrix.
+Before proceeding, let us remark that our general Algorithm~\ref {AlgorithmMain}, which can be found in Section \ref{SubsectionBasic} of \hyperref[Appendix]{Appendix}, is applicable to any given positive-definite correlation matrix.
 The amount of noise which can be added to the original matrix is determined by its smallest eigenvalue.
 For several specific classes of correlation matrices, one can obtain simple, but powerful, lower bounds on this lowest eigenvalue.
 For such correlation matrices, we have provided explicit, specialized algorithms which provide a significant amount of noise while also maintaining quantitative control over the condition number of the resulting matrix.

-\section{Distribution of Error Terms}
+\section{Distribution of error terms}

 As described above, our method uses the dot product of normalized vectors as the error terms which are added to a given correlation matrix.
 Below we discuss three methods for generating normalized vectors with given distributions.